Accreditation Woes Hit California Community Colleges

 Who’s in Deepest?

-The three schools in the most trouble in California include San Francisco City College, the College of the Redwoods (Eureka) and Cuesta College (San Luis Obispo).
-According to Inside Higher Ed, these three schools must fix their accreditation problems in a timely fashion or risk being shut down completely.
+The three schools in the most trouble in California include San Francisco City College, the College of the Redwoods (Eureka), and Cuesta College (San Luis Obispo).
+According to Inside Higher Ed, these three schools must fix their accreditation problems promptly or risk being shut down completely.
 However, the publication asserts that a more likely scenario would probably be the takeover of another college in the area or the appointment of a special trustee to take over the operations of the schools.
-Even so, the news is bad for these three schools, which have been immersed in a struggle for survival for some time.
+Even so, the news is bad for these three schools, which have been struggling for survival for some time.

 This video gives an overview of Cuesta College.

-San Francisco City College was cited by the commission for deficit spending and the inability to adapt to the necessary changing environment facing community colleges today.
-The commission called out College of the Redwoods for insufficient storage of student records and a lack of documentation of student outcomes.
+The commission cited San Francisco City College for deficit spending and the inability to adapt to the necessary changing environment facing community colleges today.
+The commission called out the College of the Redwoods for insufficient storage of student records and a lack of documentation of student outcomes.
 Cuesta College was noted for its lack of planning and financial instability.
-All three of these institutions will need to show significant improvement throughout the next few months to keep their accreditation status – and their doors wide open to their students.
+All three of these institutions must show significant improvement throughout the next few months to keep their accreditation status – and their doors wide open to their students.

 Questions?
 Contact us on Facebook. @communitycollegereview